 Reduction of the financial burden for the populace of Georgia, by maintaining low gas sale prices, have impacted the Company, resulting in a breach of financial and non-financial covenants in relation to the loan from EBRD, allowing the lender to request repayment of the loan on demand.
-As a result of the breach, the total outstanding amount of the loan was classified as current leading to an excess of current liabilities over current assets of the Group by GEL 317,551 thousand as at 31 December 2021.
+As a result of the breach, the total outstanding amount of the loan was classified as current, leading to an excess of current liabilities over current assets of the Group by GEL 149,676 thousand as at 31 December 2022.
 Notwithstanding the above, these financial statements have been prepared on a going concern basis, which the management considers to be appropriate due to the following reasons:

-Management is in the process of negotiations with the lender to obtain a waiver for the breached loan covenants and repayment of the loan in accordance with the initial schedule.
 As the Group has been generating enough cash inflows to repay the loan in accordance with the agreed schedule, management believes that it is reasonably certain for the lender not to exercise its right of early repayment of the whole amount of the outstanding loan.

-Management is discussing with Government of Georgia ("GoG") a change in gas sale prices in order not to breach the covenant for the loan in the future.
-Additionally, GoG has issued a support letter, stating that it is willing to provide, for the foreseeable future, support as is necessary to allow the Group to continue its operational existence.
+Additionally, GoG has issued a support letter, stating that it is willing to provide, for the foreseeable future, financial support as is necessary to allow the Group to continue its operational existence in case the lender exercises its right for early loan repayment due to covenant breach.
+During 2022 GoG issued loan to the Group with the amount of GEL 230,000 thousand.
 As the Group is of a strategic importance to the GoG, Management believes that in case of early repayment of the loan, GoG will support the Group until another source of financing is obtained.